ApToX/Rectangle-Ad-Billboards-Accurate-Detection/README.md

 # Rectangle Ad Billboards Accurate Detection
- Detect Accurate Recatangle Ads by using inaccurate crop done by human and several DIP Algorithms.
+ Detect Accurate Rectangle Ads by using inaccurate crop done by human and several DIP Algorithms.
 The Project was made during a Digital Image Processing Course at BGU.

  Project was made by Yehonatan Fridman and Amit Binenfeld.